nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc3xx_mbedcrypto.rst

 Supported cryptographic algorithms
 ==================================

-The following tables show the supported cryptographic algorithms in the Arm CryptoCell CC310 hardware accelerator in nRF52840 and nRF9160, as well as the current state of support in the nrf_cc3xx_mbedcrypto library.
+The following tables show the current state of support.

 .. note::
    If `no Mbed TLS support` is listed in limitations, it indicates that the hardware supports it, but it is not exposed in an API that works with Mbed TLS.